Omnichannel Marketing Best Practices

 4. Interact with your customers

 Increase trust in your brand by communicating proactively with your customers.
 Make a point of responding to online ratings to show existing and future customers that you value their feedback.
-Our Review Management Guide shows you how to improve your reputation and step up your conversion rate.
+This review management strategy shows you how to improve your reputation and step up your conversion rate.

 5. Get your teams on the same page